hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 parameter settings that come in the example steering file ``./Examples/V_plus_Jets/LHC_ZJets/Sherpa.yaml``, cf. :ref:`LHC_ZJets`.
-This is a simple configuration created to show the basics of how to operate Sherpa. @strong{It should be stressed that this steering file relies on many of Sherpa's default settings, and, as such, you should understand those settings before using it to look at physics.} For more information on the settings and parameters in Sherpa, see :ref:`Parameters`, and for more examples see the :ref:`Examples` section.
+This is a simple configuration created to show the basics of how to operate Sherpa. **It should be stressed that this steering file relies on many of Sherpa's default settings, and, as such, you should understand those settings before using it to look at physics.** For more information on the settings and parameters in Sherpa, see :ref:`Parameters`, and for more examples see the :ref:`Examples` section.